nathmo/TelegramSongDownloader/README.md

 SFTPPASSWORD this is your ssh password
 SFTPUSERNAME this is your ssh username
-SFTPHOST this is the SFTP Host (any server with SSH enabled will do) SFTPREMOTEBASEPATH replace this value with the absolute path where you want to store the song on your server TELEGRAMID this is the telgram id of the account that will use this app. you can find it [there](https://www.technobezz.com/how-to-find-user-ids-in-telegram/)
+SFTPHOST this is the SFTP Host (any server with SSH enabled will do) SFTPPORt this is the SFTP port of the server (usually 22) SFTPREMOTEBASEPATH replace this value with the absolute path where you want to store the song on your server TELEGRAMID this is the telgram id of the account that will use this app. you can find it [there](https://www.technobezz.com/how-to-find-user-ids-in-telegram/)
 TELEGRAMBOTTOKEN replace with the value you get using the [bot Father](https://www.telegram-group.com/en/blog/create-bot-telegram/)